Chip 'n Dale: Rescue Rangers (TV series): Comic books

 A monthly comic book based on the show was published by Disney Comics in 1990, that ran for 19 issues.
 Subsequent comic stories were printed in Disney Adventures from 1990 to 1995, as well as in the Disney Afternoon comic book published by Marvel Comics.
 They also had a series from Boom Studios that was published for 8 issues from December 2010 to June 2011.

-Cameo appearances

-In the first Darkwing Duck comic story from KaBoom!, Gadget makes a cameo gag.

 BOOM! revival

 From September 2010, Chip 'n Dale: Rescue Rangers was revived by comics publisher Boom!
 Studios, as an ongoing monthly series slated to begin in December of the same year.
 This choice was based on the extreme and unexpected popularity of Darkwing Duck, another Disney Afternoon property which BOOM! revived earlier in 2010.
 The series featured comics writer Ian Brill, and artist Leonel Castellani.

 Eight issues were published, collecting the two 4-part stories into two trade paperback books.
 The comic series was cancelled May 2011, to be replaced by the launch of DuckTales.

 The Boom!
 Studios series was reprinted in IDW Publishing's Disney's Afternoon Giant in October 2018.